-To outline the processes undertaken to assist new staff members commencing employment with the University and existing staff members commencing a new appointment in a new School or Portfolio to understand the University’s processes and assist them to settle into their new roles.
+To outline the processes undertaken to induct new staff members; apprentices/trainees and volunteers undertaking duties for the University and existing staff members who are commencing a new appointment in a new School or Portfolio.

 |University Charter and Values:||Details of the University’s purpose and values that will underpin all University activities and planning.|